Markus Naerheim

 So I decided to buy a grappling hook.
 You know, something handy that I could keep in the car in case of emergency.
 In case I might need to scale an imposing cliff face or the wall of an office building.

 None of you will be surprised to learn that there is a lot of variety in the grappling hook market.
 It seemed I wasn’t the only one who wanted to connect with his inner ninja.
 After some deliberation, I went for a smaller collapsible four-claw variety, mid-range in price, deciding that it was most appropriate for casual use in a suburban environment.
 Not only is a grappling hook a handy tool, but it is also very satisfying to say.
-Go on, say it with me a few times: Grappling hook.
-Grappling hook.
-That’s right, grappling hook!
-See, now don’t you feel better?

 At first it was just reassuring to have it in the car and know that I could grapple at a moment’s notice.
 I had never grappled anything in my entire life, and I decided it was about time to start.
 I first began to put it to use grappling the morning paper from the driveway, then at the grocery store where I grappled fruit and vegetables from the produce displays.
 Which generated some odds looks.
 It didn’t take long before a clerk came by and told me that in spite of my obvious skill, I couldn’t grapple in the store.
 Really, since when?
 Was that documented company policy?
 In fact it was.
 He turned and pointed to a sign on the wall with a grappling hook with a line through it.
 Grappling Forbidden!
 How could I have missed that?